-For over 40 years, VANTAGE Aging (formerly Mature Services), has promoted successful aging by providing programs to support the needs of older adults wishing to age in place and live independently with dignity.
+For over 40 years, VANTAGE Aging, has promoted successful aging by providing programs to support the needs of older adults wishing to age in place and live independently with dignity.
 Offering state-wide assistance to low-income adults seeking job training employment, our Senior Community Service Employment Program (SCSEP) updates job skills for people 55 and older and places them in part-time employment.
 Retired and senior adults wishing to give back to the community can remain active with RSVP.

 The Center for Disease Control defines aging in place as the “ability to live in one’s own home and community safely, independently, and comfortably, regardless of age, income or ability level.”
 VANTAGE Aging recognizes the increased need for services to support the needs of older adults and with the further expansion of our services through community collaborations and support, we are prepared to provide assistance for the next 40 years and beyond.

 Every older adult has the opportunity to live a healthy life and age with independence, purpose and dignity.